lsst-sitcom/sitcomtn-082/index.rst

 ========

 This technote describes the analysis and results derived from individual hardpoint breakaway tests conducted with the M1M3 surrogate.

-The notebook is located within `notebooks_vandv <https://github.com/lsst-sitcom/notebooks_vandv/blob/tickets/SITCOM-838/notebooks/tel_and_site/subsys_req_ver/m1m3/SITCOM-838_Anaysis.ipynb>`_ GitHub repository.
+The notebook is located in the `notebooks_vandv <https://github.com/lsst-sitcom/notebooks_vandv/blob/tickets/SITCOM-838/notebooks/tel_and_site/subsys_req_ver/m1m3/SITCOM-838_Anaysis.ipynb>`_ GitHub repository.

-With all the steps guarded with reasonable timeouts, so problems are detected if hardpoint cannot travel to reach low or high limit switches, etc.
+With all steps guarded by reasonable timeouts, problems are detected if a hardpoint cannot reach the lower or upper limit switch.

-**If this test shows that the hardpoints do not work properly at the limits, this could be one of the blockers for the installation of M1M3 until it is solved.**
+**CAVE: If these tests show that a hardpoint does not work as expected please report to SITCom or Systems Engineering management.**

 Hardpoint Breakaway Test Overview
 =================================

 The active support system of the M1M3 includes six axial hardpoint actuators in a hexapod configuration. :cite:`2018SPIE10700E..3GD`

-These hardpoint actuators should minimize forces during slews at any TMA position and be kept under the breakaway limit.
+The forces on the hardpoint actuators should be minimized during slews for all TMA Az and El positions.

+There are two force limits to protect the mirror at all times.
+The fatigue limit considers stress on the glass over many movement repetitions and the breakaway limit considers one-time stress.
+Here the M1M3 support system behaviour at the breakaway limit and for related requirements is analysed.

 The breakaway limit for each hardpoint is in the range of -4420N to -3456N for retraction and 2981N to 3959N for extension.
 The following steps are performed during an individual hardpoint breakaway test are shown in test case `LVV-T231 <https://jira.lsstcorp.org/secure/Tests.jspa#/testCase/LVV-T231>`_.

-As a summary:
+As a test step summary:

-1. Move hardpoint in negative (increasing tension) direction until the breakaway mechanism activates.
+1. Move hardpoint in the negative (increasing tension) direction until the breakaway mechanism activates.

-2. Move hardpoint in positive (increasing compression) direction until the breakaway mechanism activates.
+2. Move hardpoint in the positive (increasing compression) direction until the breakaway mechanism activates.

 3. Move hardpoint downwards (increasing tension) until the breakaway mechanism activates.